 Rather than remaining focused on your immediate reaction to what’s going on in your head, lift yourself out of your “mind chatter” . . . and observe your emotional response.

-Remember, you are not your thoughts, and you can choose which thoughts to believe.
+Remember, you’re not your thoughts, and you can choose what to believe.

 The best way to deal with this situation is to be aware of it.
 It’s futile to get upset or angry with yourself, right?
 All parts of the brain are necessary and work together.